 - This is the flagship academy in a current network of 16 Chocolate Academy centers worldwide, with four training rooms and a greenhouse where cocoa is grown.

-Today, the new Callebaut Chocolate Academy centre was officially opened.
-The flagship Chocolate Academy centre offers professionals from all backgrounds a place to learn and strengthen skills while working with Callebaut Finest Belgian Chocolate.
+Today, the new Callebaut Chocolate Academy center was officially opened.
+The flagship Chocolate Academy center offers professionals from all backgrounds a place to learn and strengthen skills while working with Callebaut Finest Belgian Chocolate.
 Located next to the factory where Callebaut has been crafting chocolate from cocoa beans since 1911, the Academy builds upon 25 years of sharing know-how with artisans on each production step from bean to chocolate.
 Callebaut is the Belgian chocolate brand of Barry Callebaut, the world’s leading manufacturer of premium chocolate and cocoa products.

 1,000 professionals expected per year